 Campers are usually grouped by the grade they are entering in September (either mixed or separated genders).
-Groups will have 15 campers with 2 counselors.
-Groups will be required to maintain appropriate social distancing methods from other groups.
+Groups will have 7 campers with 1 counselor.
+Groups in grades 1-2 may also have a CIT.
 Groups will NOT change during the course of a camp session.

 Counselor-to-camper ratio is typically 1:7.